-Pricing, business model, and regulatory path β focused on an HSA-compatible, transparent, low-overhead plan like ClearHealth Basic.
+Pricing, business model, and regulatory path β focused on a portable, HSA-compatible, transparent, low-overhead plan like ClearHealth Basic.

 π΅ 1.
 Pricing: What You Could Realistically Offer It For